constellation-app/constellation/CoreArrangementPlugins/release/modules/ext/docs/CoreArrangementPlugins/src/au/gov/asd/tac/constellation/plugins/arrangements/layer-by-time.md

 and transactions, with each layer representing a different time bin.
 It also adds guidelines to your graph to help with tracking the same node across multiple time layers.
-The "Transactions as Layers" option bins the data in the same way, but puts transactions on a separat e layer (between their source and destination nodes).
+The "Transactions as Layers" option bins the data in the same way, but puts transactions on a separate layer (between their source and destination nodes).
 Experiment with both options to see which one works best for you.